-A focus on vocational education and jobs
+Swiss-US meeting focuses on vocational education and jobs

-Swiss Economic Minister Johann Schneider-Ammann on Tuesday expressed satisfaction with his two days of meetings with senior Trump administration officials, capping efforts to boost cooperation between Switzerland and the United States on education, jobs and trade.
+Swiss Economics Minister Johann Schneider-Ammann on Tuesday expressed satisfaction with his two days of meetings with senior Trump administration officials, capping efforts to boost cooperation between Switzerland and the United States on education, jobs and trade.

-He also invited Ivanka Trump, the daughter and adviser to US President Donald Trump, and other Trump administration officials to visit Switzerland so that they can "explore ways of strengthening collaboration," Schneider-Ammann's department said in a statement on Tuesday night.
+He also invited Ivanka Trump, the daughter and adviser to US President Donald Trump, and other Trump administration officials to visit Switzerland so that they can "explore ways of strengthening collaboration," Schneider-Ammann's ministry said in a statement on Tuesday night.

 It was the last stop on Schneider-Ammann’s trip abroad that included visits in Russia, Indonesia and Saudi Arabia, where he focused on trade relations but also raised political and human rights issues.